 Don't get a cheesy sales slip receipt that says "Sold - One trumpet" - that is useless.

-If you do business on Craiglist or through a local newspaper or trade magazine for an example, you are most likely dealing with someone you never met before.
+If you do business on Craig's List or through a local newspaper or trader magazine for an example you are most likely dealing with someone you never met before.

 Get good paperwork.
 Also give good paper work.

 If you are selling to a stranger it will give them more confidence to do business with you if they see that they are going to get a solid "Bill Of Sale".

 The form you will print from this file is a really nice and crisp version with places for proper details.

 Here is a web page on a site that offers a funny bill of sale:

 "Bill of Sale For A Crappy Instrument"